rebujacker/SiestaTime/docs/resources/domains.rst

 Domains
 ===========================

 Domains let the operator to add domain resources that can be used in the C2 deployment.
-Operators can list them to see if they are in use by any infraestructure already with the attribute ``active``
+Operators can list them to see if they are in use by any infrastructure already with the attribute ``active``

 List Domain Info/Remove: ``Domains/SaaS --> example.xyz``